Theresa weber

 Theresa Weber (b.
 1996, Düsseldorf) lives and works in Düsseldorf.

-In 2014, Theresa Weber completed her studies at Kunstakademie Düsseldorf, where she studied in the classes of Katharina Grosse and Ellen Gallagher, from whom she received the Meisterschüler title.
-She then moved to London for a two-year postgraduate master's degree at the Royal College of Art in sculpture, which she successfully completed in summer 2023.
-She has completed a residency program in Berlin with SAAVY Contemporary (2024).
+In 2014, Weber completed her studies at Kunstakademie Düsseldorf, where she studied under Katharina Grosse and Ellen Gallagher, earning the title of Meisterschülerin.
+She later pursued a postgraduate master’s degree in sculpture at the Royal College of Art in London, graduating in 2023.
+Weber was selected for New Contemporaries UK in 2022 and has received multiple awards and scholarships in Germany and the Netherlands.